-Hasan was paralyzed from the waist down after being shot by police the day of the rampage.
-He remains jailed in the Bell County Jail, which houses defendants for nearby Fort Hood.
+Hasan, 40, was paralyzed from the waist down after being shot by police the day of the rampage.
+He remains in the Bell County jail, which houses defendants for nearby Fort Hood.

 Hasan has attended several brief court hearings and an evidentiary hearing last fall that lasted about two weeks.
-He sometimes took notes and showed no reaction as 56 witnesses testified, including more than two dozen soldiers who survived gunshot wounds.
+He sometimes took notes during that hearing and showed no reaction as 56 witnesses testified, including more than two dozen soldiers who survived gunshot wounds.

-The gunman was identified as Hasan, an American-born Muslim who was scheduled to deploy to Afghanistan the following month.
+Most of the witnesses identified the gunman as Hasan, an American-born Muslim who was scheduled to deploy to Afghanistan the following month.
 Before the attack, Hasan bought a laser-equipped semiautomatic handgun and repeatedly visited a firing range, where he honed his skills by shooting at the heads on silhouette targets, witnesses testified during the hearing.

 (Copyright 2011 by The Associated Press.
 All Rights Reserved.)